 · Become social entrepreneurs.
 Local Peer Leader teams will create their own meaningful volunteer service projects and, with Trinity’s support and assistance, carry them out throughout the school year

 · Make their peers aware of the benefits of meaningful community service, promote local volunteer opportunities and challenge their peers to get involved, through social media, videos, school assemblies and community forums

-Trinity will provide training, management and mentoring support, act as both a clearinghouse and lead agent in the creation of local ‘Collective Impact Models’.
+Trinity provides training, management and mentoring support, and acts as both a clearinghouse and lead agent in the creation of local ‘Collective Impact Models’.